alecgunny/ligo-handoff-resources/README.md

             - Needs an `Architecture` base subclass for architectures that expect 4D inputs (batch, channel, frequency, time), as well as a `torchvision` ResNet that just inherits from this straightforwardly
             - Needs an `SupervisedFrequencyDomainAframe` `LightningModule` that inherits from `SupervisedAframe` and just specifies that the `arch` parameter should be a subclass of the `Architecture` defined above.
 These last two steps aren't strictly _necessary_, but they help you automatically register valid architectures to train this type of model on and list them when you call `--help` at the CLI.
         - Semi-supervised, time-domain (i.e. autoencoder)
             - Convolutional autoencoder model tested and working, but only implements correlation loss for now.
-See comments on the class about options about how to make this more complex, and notes in the [README](TODO LINK) about possible future research directions as well as plotting tools that might help visualizing what the network is learning easier (which I think will be critical here).
+See comments on the class about options about how to make this more complex, and notes in the [README]([TODO LINK](https://github.com/ML4GW/aframev2/blob/main/README.md)) about possible future research directions as well as plotting tools that might help visualizing what the network is learning easier (which I think will be critical here).
     - Where do you want to train?
         - On LDG
             - Implemented and working
         - On Nautilus
             - Not implemented, could probably use a `luigi.contrib.KubernetesTask` to run pretty straightforwardly
+            - Trivial to run with a Kubernetes deploy yaml, which is probably a good exercise for folks anyway
 - Hyperparameter tuning
     - Where do you want to run?
         - On LDG